citynorman/altdata/part1-tutorial.md

 #### Todo

-* use Postman to explore the API data
+* use Postman to POST to the api using the token
 * use python requests to load 100 first name, last name into pandas